 A well trained puppy is much less likely to ever see the inside of a dog shelter or rescue and will live out his life as a devoted family member that you, the proud owner will be happy to show off to all your friends and family members.

-While not exactly a training issue, having the right supplies will make your job so much easier.
+While not exactly a training issue, having the right supplies will make the job of housebreaking your small dog so much easier.
 We've broken down the list of "must haves," so you can be prepared for all different situations.

 If dreams of leisurely evening strolls through the neighborhood are saturating your brain, you need to be thinking about training your dog to walk on a leash.